pacojq/pacojq.github.io/_posts/projects/0111-01-01-world-soccer-strikers-91.md

 >- [<i class='fab fa-xbox'/> **Xbox One, Xbox Series X/S**](https://www.microsoft.com/en-us/p/world-soccer-strikers-91/9MX0CC26JG5K?activetab=pivot:overviewtab): Aug.
 18, 2021.
 >- [<i class='fa fa-gamepad'/> **Nintendo Switch**](https://www.nintendo.com/games/detail/world-soccer-strikers-91-switch/): Aug.
 19, 2021.

+I worked on this game during the COVID-19 Pandemic, in 2020.
+Fun times.

+If you [click here](/archive?tag=world-soccer-strikers), you can check the posts I've written about the game.

+### Store description

 **WSS'91 is here!** Welcome to the 90's, kid!
 Action and graphics on par with the arcades!
 Gather up a bunch of friends on your own living room!
 A huge bunch of teams (like, at least 40)!
 Game modes like tournaments, leagues and everything!
 What if we both pay for half and swap it every other week?

 ### Responsibilities